AllenCompSci/Musical-Guacamole/README.md

 ## Week 8

-@Tried to create map in tiled and do collision
+@Tried to create map in tiled and do collision, researched ways to make collision layers for tilemap

 $finished endscreen, tried making field of view in photoshop, made markers for the maze